dlemire60/dlemire60.github.io/index.md

 play with it a little bit I think you’ll find it makes sense [^13].

-[^13]: I have wished for a tool that would print me out a tree of
+[^13]: I have often wished for a tool that would print me out a tree of
     how styles depend on one another.

 One good reason to care about styles is that if you’ve got a Word